 The rate for mileage reimbursement may be amended after negotiation with the PBA.
-At his sole discretion, the Sheriff may, after providing the PBA with at least thirty (30) calendar days notice, discontinue the practice of allowing take home vehicles to be driven to out-of-county residences.
-Should the out-of-county privileges be discontinued, the original policy of parking assigned vehicles at designated sites shall be reinstated.
+At his sole discretion, the Sheriff may, after providing the PBA with at least thirty (30) calendar days notice, discontinue the practice of allowing take home vehicles to be driven to out- of-county residences.
+Should the out-of-county privileges be discontinued, the policy of parking assigned vehicles at designated sites as referenced above shall be followed.